lucaspena/agt-proof-of-stake/report.md

 As cryptocurrencies like bitcoin become more and more popular, energy efficiency is becoming a growing concern.
 Cryptotocurrencies generally utilize a "proof of work" scheme to deter denial of service and other attacks.
-A key aspect to proof of work schemes is that they must be expensive to compute, yet easy to verify.
+A key aspect of proof of work schemes is that they must be expensive to compute, yet easy to verify.
 Most major cryptocurrency networks use CPU bound schemes that, for example, involve repeatedly calculating cryptographic hashes.
 While this scheme is effecitve in securing the network, it is extremely energy-expensive.
 It has been estimated that globally, bitcoin mining consumes electricity on a scale comaprable to the that of Ireland.
-Should proof work remain the state-of-the-art, this inefficiency will only worsen.
+Should proof of work remain the state-of-the-art, this inefficiency will only worsen.

 An alternative, proof of stake, attempts to address this.
 It attempts to choose